-When traveling from Dubrovnik to Kotor by bus, allow yourself enough time due to the long wait at the border between the countries.
+When travelling from Dubrovnik to Kotor by bus, allow yourself enough time due to the long wait at the border between the countries.

-Kotor`s bus station can be found 5 minutes away from the town center.
-With several buses connecting Kotor with other Montenegrin cities and the neighboring countries, Kotor is well connected and easy to access.
+Kotor’s bus station can be found 5 minutes away from the town centre.
+With several buses connecting Kotor with other Montenegrin cities and also the neighbouring countries, Kotor is well connected and easy to access.